Antonio Maceo

 Lt.
 General José Antonio de la Caridad Maceo y Grajales (June 14, 1845 – December 7, 1896) was a Cuban general and second-in-command of the Cuban Army of Independence.

-Fellow Cubans gave Maceo the nickname "The Bronze Titan" (el Titán de Bronce), nickname that he earned after being wounded several times in battle.
+Fellow Cubans gave Maceo the nickname "the Bronze Titan" (el Titán de Bronce) after he was wounded several times in battle.
 Spaniards referred to Maceo as the "Greater Lion" (el León Mayor).
 Maceo was one of the most noteworthy guerrilla leaders in 19th century Latin America, comparable to José Antonio Páez of Venezuela in military acumen.

 Early years

 Maceo was the son of a Venezuelan farmer and dealer in agricultural products, Marcos Maceo, and a mulatto Cuban woman of Dominican descent, Mariana Grajales y Cuello.
 His father when still a young man, fought for the Spanish against the forces for independence led by Simón Bolívar, José Antonio Páez and others.
 In 1823, he moved from Caracas, Venezuela, to Santiago de Cuba after some of his comrades were exiled from South America.
 Maceo was born June 14, 1845, in the town of San Luis, in the Oriente Province outside Santiago de Cuba, in a farm known to locals as Jobabo.
 Although his father taught him skills in the use of arms and management of their small properties, it was his mother, Mariana Grajales, who inculcated in him a sense of order.
 This maternal discipline would be important in the development of Maceo's character and would be reflected later in his acts as a military leader.

 At the age of sixteen, Maceo went to work for his father, delivering products and supplies by mule.
 He was a successful entrepreneur and farmer.
 As the oldest of the children, he inherited his father's leadership qualities and later would become a decorated general.
 Maceo developed an active interest in the political issues of his time and was initiated in the mysteries of Freemasonry.
 The Cuban Freemasonry movement was influenced by the principles of the French Revolution - "Liberty, Equality and Fraternity" - as well as the Masons' main guidelines: God, Reason, Virtue.